babenkoivan/scout-elasticsearch-driver/README.md

 # Scout Elasticsearch Driver

-:exclamation: **Dear fellow developers, as some of you have already noticed, I don't have enough time to maintain this project anymore.
-I don't want this project to be just abandoned, I would prefer to hand over it to the community.
-If you are interested in being a collaborator, please fill in [this form](https://goo.gl/forms/hcB8LPQCyDpNRt9u2).
-I will review all profiles and choose some candidates until the 1st of March.** :exclamation:
+:exclamation: **If you are interested in being a collaborator, please fill in [this form](https://goo.gl/forms/hcB8LPQCyDpNRt9u2).** :exclamation:

 ---